tamerrarda/TroiaDocs/docs/architecture.md

 ## Keys and configuration

 Troia keeps three separate keys, even on the test network, so that no single one can do everything: an administrator key that governs the contract, an operator key that signs payouts, and an issuer key that mints the test USDC.
 Alongside these are the credentials for the payment processor.
 Every secret lives only in local environment files and is never committed to source control.

-Everything specific to a particular network — addresses, endpoints, and identifiers — is supplied as configuration rather than written into the logic, so moving from test to production is a change of settings, not a change of code.
+The public half is deliberately the opposite.
+The record of the one deployment — the pool, the contracts, and the public addresses above — is committed to the repository, because every value in it is public and committing it is what makes "one pool, unchanging" true for every clone rather than something each machine re-invents.
+Everything specific to a particular network is supplied as that configuration rather than written into the logic, so moving from test to production is a change of settings, not a change of code.

 ## Key design decisions